MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## Access state from your bot

 The preceding section covers the initialization-time steps to add state property accessors to our bot.
-Now, we can use those accessors at run-time to read and write state information.
+Now, you can use those accessors at run-time to read and write state information.
 The sample code below uses the following logic flow:

 ## [C#](#tab/csharp)

-- If userProfile.Name is empty and conversationData.PromptedUserForName is _true_, we retrieve the user name provided and store this within user state.
+- If userProfile.Name is empty and conversationData.PromptedUserForName is _true_, you retrieve the user name provided and store this within user state.
-- If userProfile.Name is empty and conversationData.PromptedUserForName is _false_, we ask for the user's name.
+- If userProfile.Name is empty and conversationData.PromptedUserForName is _false_, you ask for the user's name.
-- If userProfile.Name was previously stored, we retrieve message time and channel Id from the user input, echo all data back to the user, and store the retrieved data within conversation state.
+- If userProfile.Name was previously stored, you retrieve message time and channel Id from the user input, echo all data back to the user, and store the retrieved data within conversation state.

 **Bots/StateManagementBot.cs**

 [!code-csharp[OnMessageActivityAsync](~/../BotBuilder-Samples/samples/csharp_dotnetcore/45.state-management/bots/StateManagementBot.cs?range=38-85)]

-Before we exit the turn handler, we use the state management objects' _SaveChangesAsync()_ method to write all state changes back to storage.
+Before you exit the turn handler, you use the state management objects' _SaveChangesAsync()_ method to write all state changes back to storage.

 **Bots/StateManagementBot.cs**